pingles/bandit/README.md

 This library aims to be simple; it concerns itself with multi-armed bandit optimisation only.
 Integrating with web applications etc. is the responsibility of other libraries.

 By keeping it small and simple we hope to make it far easier to integrate than existing tools.
-It will also be far more flexible.

 ## Usage